California Roofing Accident Attorneys

 The Time Limit For Filing A California Roofing Accident Claim

-Understanding California’s statute of limitations is crucial for protecting your right to compensation after a roofing accident.
-Miss these deadlines, and you could permanently lose your right to seek justice.
+Understanding California’s statute of limitations can help you protect your rights after a roofing accident.
+Failing to meet these deadlines may result in permanently losing your right to seek compensation.

 What is the statute of limitations?
 It’s the strict legal deadline for filing a claim after an injury.
 In California, these time limits apply: